-What does post-market surveillance and vigilance mean for you as a manufacturer?
+What does post-market surveillance mean for you as a legal manufacturer?

 How do you effectively use the PMS process for your business?

-It is important that both the passive collection of market data via customer complaints and the proactive measures of data analysis and data collection are coordinated to create as holistic a picture as possible of the safety and performance as well as residual risks and clinical utility of the medical device.
+It is important that both the passive collection of market data via customer complaints and the proactive measures of data analysis and data collection are coordinated via the risk management process of the legal manufacturer to create as comprehensive risk profile of the marketed medical devices.
+Necessary actions including field safety corrective actions as well as CAPA measures need to be concluded from these activities.

 What are your obligations as a manufacturer?